aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/fieldaddressblock/_index.md

-### remove() {#remove--}
+### remove() {#remove}
 ```
 public Node remove()
 ```

 Removes the field from the document.
 Returns a node right after the field.
 If the field's end is the last child of its parent node, returns its parent paragraph.
-If the field is already removed, returns **null**.
+If the field is already removed, returns  null .

 **Returns:**
 [Node](../../com.aspose.words/node)
-### setExcludedCountryOrRegionName(String value) {#setExcludedCountryOrRegionName-java.lang.String-}
+### setExcludedCountryOrRegionName(String value) {#setExcludedCountryOrRegionName-java.lang.String}
 ```
 public void setExcludedCountryOrRegionName(String value)
 ```